poult-lab/daily-word/english_words_ learning.md

 [noun] Chinese VP known as Xi's right-hand man to attend Yoon's inauguration.

+"the ceremonial induction into a position"

+[n] A French diver slipped and fell into the water as athletes performed in the inauguration ceremony of an Olympic aquatics centre north of Paris on Thursday.

 "the act of starting a new operation or practice"